Featured photo: Brian with Louie Money on Election Night 2024. Photo courtesy Louis Money.

 It was the single he wrote, “The Lt.
 Gov. Owes Me Money,” that brought on his sudden rise to infamy, the calls from reporters, the social media notoriety, the gigs.

 In it, he details an interaction between he and Robinson that took place more than a decade ago, in the before, when Robinson worked at a Greensboro Papa John’s pizzeria and Money was pulling shifts at a local porn shop.
 Robinson, he says, was a regular, buying videos and watching them in the booths at the shop reserved for that purpose.
-In his recount of the tale for the Assembly, Money said he had a side business selling videos too explicit to be sold in this state under the counter to patrons, patrons that included Robinson.
+In his recount of the tale for the Assembly, Money said he had a side business selling videos too explicit to be sold in this state, moving them under the counter to patrons, patrons that included Robinson.

 “He was good for at least one a week,” Money told the Assembly.
 And he claims that Robinson never paid him for the last one, incurring a debt of $25 and inspiring the song, which in turn began a public-relations rockslide for Robinson’s campaign for NC governor.